can you tell if it’s AI?

 The AI Effect

-This is the same assumption as HEA+Tell, but backwards:
+The “AI Effect” is the same assumption as HEA+Tell, but backwards:

-The most striking example, to me anyway, of the AI effect is how people think about LLMs.
+The most striking example (to me anyway) of the AI effect is how people think about LLMs.
 Many of “X”s, the tells, of previous generations are things that deep learning and large language models can do:

-• And, most stunningly, they can also pass the Turing Test, as ChatGPT did definitively in 2025.
+- And, most stunningly, they can also pass the Turing Test, as ChatGPT 4.5 did definitively in 2024.
 And now, suddenly, it doesn’t matter — despite seventy years of claims that the day a machine passed Turing Test would represent a massive turning point in the history of AI.

 It’s interesting, but not surprising, that no one thinks that LLMs are the ubermensch machines predicted in science fiction, with “genuine intelligence” or “true consciousness”.

-These are four different takes on the same idea: can you use just the behavior of a thing to determine if something is essentially human?
+These are four different takes on the same idea: can you use just the behavior of a thing to determine if it is essentially human?
 Can you tell?
 Science fiction said yes, cocktail party talk said yes, fans of the Turing Test said yes.
 A couple of philosophers said no.

-And Blake Lemoine gets fired for saying yes.
+Blake Lemoine got fired for saying yes.

-The AI effect does something marvelous — it doesn’t refute the Tell so much as it abandons it.
+The AI Effect does something marvelous — it doesn’t refute the Tell so much as it abandons it.
 It travels backward in time and erases it.
 And the best part of the magic trick is this: it doesn’t refute the Human Essence Assumption.
 In fact, it protects it, so we can go on believing it no matter what.

 There is nothing, no behavior or capability that computers might display that can’t be reanalyzed this way.
 It is always possible for people to change their minds and say that it was “just computation” or “mere simulation”.

 Predictions tend to fair poorly in the philosophy of AI, but I’ll venture this one.
-Most people will never accept that a program is a real person, no matter what it can do.
-They don’t have to.
+Most people will never accept that a program is a real person, no matter what it can do, no matter how intelligently or humanly it behaves.